-The Manager of Lab Operations plans, organizes, develops, and coordinates the operations of the Laboratory.
+The Manager of Lab supervises technical and support personnel while overseeing the daily the operations of the Laboratory.
 This includes ensuring that regulatory requirements are met, monitoring test systems to ensure they are in control, and supervising staff, including all activities relative to work assignments, hiring/termination, performance reviews, orientation, and professional development.
-Assumes the duties of the Administrative Laboratory Director in his/her absence.

 ESSENTIAL FUNCTIONS OF THE ROLE